VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 ### Monitoring

-VictoriaMetrics exports internal metrics in Prometheus format on the `/metrics` page.
+VictoriaMetrics exports internal metrics in Prometheus format at `/metrics` page.
-Add this page to Prometheus' scrape config in order to collect VictoriaMetrics metrics.
+These metrics may be collected either via Prometheus by adding the corresponding scrape config to it.
+Alternatively they can be self-scraped by setting `-selfScrapeInterval` command-line flag to duration greater than 0.
+For example, `-scrapeInterval=10s` would enable self-scraping of `/metrics` page with 10 seconds interval.

 There are officials Grafana dashboards for [single-node VictoriaMetrics](https://grafana.com/dashboards/10229) and [clustered VictoriaMetrics](https://grafana.com/grafana/dashboards/11176).

 The most interesting metrics are: